open-mmlab/mmcv/docs/en/understand_mmcv/data_transform.md

 ## Customize data transformation classes

-To implement a new data transformation class, you must extend `BaseTransform` and implement the `transform` method.
+To implement a new data transformation class, you must inherit `BaseTransform` and implement the `transform` method.
 Here, we use a simple flip transform (`MyFlip`) as an example:

 ```python
 import random